Matthias Vanden Gheyn: Biography

 His son Joost Thomas succeeded him in 1785 as the Leuven city carillonist.
 He lived in dissatisfaction with the city council and resigned in 1821.
-Some of the descendants of VandenGheyn held important positions in social, religious and academic walks of life in Leuven, Ghent and Brussels in the 19th and 20th centuries.
-For example, his great-grandson Gabriel VandenGheyn was canon and housekeeper of St Bavo's Cathedral in Ghent.
-He was a key witness in the case of the 1934 theft of the panel The Just Judges by the VanEyck brothers.
+Some of the descendants of Vanden Gheyn held important positions in social, religious and academic walks of life in Leuven, Ghent and Brussels in the 19th and 20th centuries.
+For example, his great-grandson Gabriel Vanden Gheyn was canon and housekeeper of St Bavo's Cathedral in Ghent.
+He was a key witness in the case of the 1934 theft of the panel The Just Judges by the Van Eyck brothers.